divezie/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels.md

 When you configure a label policy, you can:

 - **Choose which users and groups see the labels.** Labels can be published to any specific user or email-enabled security group, distribution group, or Microsoft 365 group (which can have [dynamic membership](https://docs.microsoft.com/azure/active-directory/users-groups-roles/groups-create-rule)) in Azure AD.
+Non-M365 Dynamic Distribution Groups are not supported at this time.

 - **Apply a default label** to all new documents and email created by the users and groups included in the label policy, and the same or different default label to containers (if you've [enabled sensitivity labels for Microsoft Teams, Microsoft 365 groups, and SharePoint sites](sensitivity-labels-teams-groups-sites.md)).
 Users can always change the default label if it's not the right label for their document or email.